 - Avoid custom templates–you shouldn’t change the frequency capping set by Google.

-We suggest using interstitial ads for your mobile site because they enable high-value impression delivery and increase your ad revenue.
+We suggest using interstitial ads for your mobile site and website because they enable high-value impression delivery and increase your ad revenue.
 Follow the tips we mentioned above, and you will achieve the best result out of interstitials.

 If you want to try an interstitial ad format for your website, contact us at [email protected], or if any questions, leave a comment below.